duckherder/simple-flask-rest-api/README.md

     python simple-flask-rest-api.py --external --port 5001

-Note that the Werkzeug web service provided with the flask Python package is **not** recommended as a production-ready server.
+Note that the Werkzeug web service provided with the flask Python package is **not** recommended as a production-ready or secure server.
 Also note that you may need to open a port on your firewall for others to access your microservice.

 ### Accessing the service
 The service can be accessed using the command line tool 'curl' available in most Linux